Broadband/High Speed (Major ones in Cobourg Area only)

 Listed below are not necessarily the best services offered (all suppliers have other options) but chosen to be comparable so prices can be compared.

-In addition, you can get “high-speed” Internet service via Cell Phone suppliers although it is not very cost effective.
+In addition, you can get "high-speed" Internet service via Cell Phone suppliers; for example Rogers provides wireless Internet service via Ignite Internet.

 |Eagle - via Bell

 Also up to 1.5Gps

 Also up to 1 Gbps